Leo Tolstoy

 May 22

-The greatest changes and everything in nature happen imperceptibly, through slow growth, rather than explosions.
+The greatest changes and everything in nature happen imperceptibly, through slow growth, not by explosions.

 The same is true in spiritual life.